Chasing the 18‑Minute 5K: An 8‑Week Journey

 FAQ

-Q: I missed a workout – what should I do?
-A: If you miss an easy run, simply add a short easy jog later in the week.
-If you miss a key quality session (tempo or interval), move it to the next available day and keep the rest of the week’s structure.
+Q: I missed a workout, what should I do?
+A: For an easy run, fit one in elsewhere that week.
+For a hard session (tempo or intervals), shift to your next free day and keep the rest of the structure intact.

-Q: I’m feeling a niggling ache in my calf.
-A: Reduce volume for a few days, incorporate gentle stretching, and consider swapping a run for cross‑training.
-If pain persists beyond a week, seek professional advice.
+Q: I have a niggling ache in my calf.
+A: Back off volume for a few days, add stretching, and swap a run for lighter cross-training.
+If the ache lasts more than a week, see someone.

 Collection - 18:00 5K Target Training Collection